vangjvn/devchain/docs/getting-started.rst

 This document describes how to get started with application development on the Second State DevChain.
 The Second State DevChain features a powerful and easy-to-use virtual machine that can quickly get you started with smart contract and DApp development.

-In this document, we will discuss how to create and run a single node CyberMiles blockchain on your computer.
-It allows you to connect and test basic features such as coin transactions, staking and unstaking for validators, governance, and smart contracts.
+In this document, we will explain how to create and run the Second State blockchain.
+You can then connect and test basic features such as coin transactions and smart contract functions.

 The easiest way to get started is to use our pre-build Docker images.
 Please make sure that you have `Docker installed <https://docs.docker.com/install/>`_ and that your `Docker can work without sudo <https://docs.docker.com/install/linux/linux-postinstall/>`_.